VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

     `initDB` and `db.archiveJob` with `StdOutC` and `StdErrC` set, as pre-#608 code wrote them, plus live jobs, std bucket entries, a complete job with no output, and a nested bucket with a sequence:
-    - `CompactDBFile` strips all 20 records, reports it, stamps version 1 and shrinks the file.
+    - `CompactDBFileStats` strips all 20 records, reports it, stamps version 1 and shrinks the file.
 Every value outside `jobscomplete` and every bucket sequence is unchanged, the complete record with no output is byte-identical, and each stripped record decodes equal to its original with the two fields nil.
 The current code reads them back with empty output.
 A second compaction does no strip pass.
     - `compactStrippingStd` with a 1-byte `txMaxSize` commits before every key and produces the same data.
-    - With 12 undecodable complete records, `CompactDBFile` succeeds, strips the other 20, copies each bad record byte for byte, reports 12 unreadable with the first 10 keys, and stamps version 1.
+    - With 12 undecodable complete records, `CompactDBFileStats` succeeds, strips the other 20, copies each bad record byte for byte, reports 12 unreadable with the first 10 keys, and stamps version 1.
-    - With a malformed schema version, `CompactDBFile` fails, the original file's bytes are unchanged, and no temporary file is left.
+    - With a malformed schema version, `CompactDBFileStats` fails, the original file's bytes are unchanged, and no temporary file is left.
-    - On a version 1 db with output in its complete records, `CompactDBFile` decodes nothing (counted by the `compactStdDecodeObserver` seam), reports no strip, and copies every value and sequence verbatim.
+    - On a version 1 db with output in its complete records, `CompactDBFileStats` decodes nothing (counted by the `compactStdDecodeObserver` seam), reports no strip, and copies every value and sequence verbatim.
   - `TestDBCompactGoldenFixture`: a copy of `testdata/dbcompat/db.golden` is unversioned, compacts with a strip pass that strips 0 records, is stamped, and keeps every other value.
 The golden file's bytes are unchanged.